cockroachdb/docs/v22.2/sso-sql.md

 Some token issuers create tokens with a `subject` that isn’t a valid SQL username, for example starting with a number.

-You can accomodate this with **user name mapping**, by maping the third party subjects to valid SQL usernames.
+You can accommodate this with **user name mapping**, by mapping the third-party subjects to valid SQL usernames.

 To do this, set the `server.identity_map.configuration` cluster setting appropriately with the map name equal to the issuer of the token you wish the map to apply to.
 See the [PostgreSQL  user name maps documentation](https://www.postgresql.org/docs/current/auth-username-maps.html) for full details of the syntax of this field.